Kurdish oil trade with Turkey rising, more to come

 "Neither side is thinking about stopping."

-But Baghdad wants the trade to stop as it believes Iraq's central government has the sole right to export oil and gas produced throughout Iraq and says deliveries by truck from Kurdistan across the border into Turkey are illegal.
+But Baghdad wants them to.
+It believes Iraq's central government has the sole right to export oil and gas produced throughout Iraq and says deliveries by truck from Kurdistan across the border into Turkey are illegal.

-Ankara, however, is encouraging the swap, which began with five tankers in July.
+Ankara is meanwhile encouraging the swap, which kicked off with five tankers in July.
 And Turkish Energy Minister Taner Yildiz says the volume could gradually build up to 200 trucks a day - roughly 40,000 barrels per day (bpd).

 Industry sources say the KRG is now supplying only Khor Mor condensate, but crude oil from other fields will also be exported.